python-poetry/poetry/docs/_index.md

 {{< /step >}}
 {{< step >}}
 **Install Poetry (advanced)**

+{{% note %}}
+You can skip this step, if you simply want the latest version and already installed Poetry as described in the previous step.
+This step details advanced usages of this installation method.
+For example, installing Poetry from source, using a pre-release build, configuring a different installation location etc.
+{{% /note %}}

 By default, Poetry is installed into a platform and user-specific directory: